-1. What goes into my memoir?
+1. What goes into my biography?

 When you hire a biographer, the biography will be written from personal interviews, research and fact-checking.
 If you like, it can include genealogical research beginning with “the Old Country” (Note: more research time equals more cost to you, but a more meaningful narrative.)

-2. What will my memoir book look like?
+2. What will my biography look like?

 It is critical that you know ahead of time what you want to hold in your hand at the end of this process.
-Envision the book, then convey this to the biographer.
+Envision the book, then convey this to the author.
 Often, folks want their memoir to concentrate on their most difficult challenges and how they overcame them.
 They may want a paperback for retail sales or an heirloom book privately published for family only.

-3. Where do we start with writing my memoir?
+3. Where do we start?

-Many people find that, in the long run, hiring a biographer with experience in biography is ultimately the most satisfying experience than hiring a writer whose expertise is limited or lies in another field (technical, public relations, the media).
+Many people find that, in the long run, hiring a biographer with experience in biography and memoir is ultimately the most satisfying experience than hiring a writer whose expertise is limited or lies in another field (technical, public relations, the media).

-6. What makes good memoir writing?
+6. What makes a good biography?